This sample wedding ceremony script or “cheat sheet” is a simple, streamlined guide to performing a basic, standard marriage ceremony.

 This is just a basic guide to get you started.
 Each ceremony is unique, so feel free to adapt the format to fit your situation.

-Please note that this sample wedding ceremony script uses male and female pronouns; you may substitute other pronouns as appropriate for your ceremony.
+Please note that this sample marriage ceremony script uses male and female pronouns; you may substitute other pronouns as appropriate for your ceremony.

 Wedding Ceremony Basics

 Please keep in mind that a marriage ceremony represents a legally-binding commitment between two people, and that it must be treated with dignity, sincerity and respect.
 To solemnize a marriage, you should follow this general procedure:

 The parties to the marriage must themselves obtain a valid marriage license from the office of the county clerk (or from the designated issuing authority within their jurisdiction) and present it to the Wedding Officiant before the marriage ceremony.

 The Wedding Officiant performs the marriage ceremony; an example of a standard ceremony is included on the back of this page.
 The ceremony may be personalized to meet the bridal couple’s preferences, and they may even write and exchange their own vows as long as those vows reflect their intentions to enter into a legally-binding commitment to each other.